Activities & Itineraries

 Good to know: Take a late afternoon walk through the beautiful Botanic Gardens of Sydney (they close at 5.30pm) before heading down to this sunset spot.

-The Best Bars To See Sunset From In Sydney
+The Best Bars For Sunset In Sydney

 Zephyr Bar

-Level 12/161 Sussex St, Sydney CBD
+Level 12/161 Sussex Street, Sydney CBD

 women enjoying cocktails while watching the sunset over darling harbour from zephyr bar